Snoqualmie, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 6.51 sqmi, of which 6.40 sqmi are land and 0.11 sqmi are water.

+Snoqualmie has many local parks including Fisher Creek Park, Jeanne Hansen Park, Snoqualmie Community Park, Snoqualmie Point Park and Centennial Fields.

 Surrounding cities and communities

+Snoqualmie is bordered by the nearby areas of Fall City, North Bend and Preston, WA.

 Climate

-Snoqualmie has a cool summer Mediterranean climate (Köppen Csb).
+Snoqualmie has a warm-summer Mediterranean climate (Köppen Csb), or an oceanic climate (Köppen Cfb) when the 30 mm threshold is used.

 Economy

 Until recently, logging and Weyerhaeuser's milling operations were the mainstays of the local economy.
 Since 1989, the company has run a much smaller mill operation, and ceased all operations at the Weyerhaeuser Mill Site in 2003.
 While dairies were a significant local industry into the early 1950s, agriculture is no longer a major economic force in the community.
 With the completion of Interstate 90 in the 1970s, Snoqualmie became more accessible to Seattle and the Eastside region, resulting in more residents working in the communities to the west.

-In addition, the Snoqualmie Ridge Business Park now employs close to a thousand people, and continues to expand.
-Major employers in the business park include Space Labs, Motion Water Sports, Technical Glass, T-Mobile, Zetec, and the King County Department of Permitting and Environmental Review.
+The Snoqualmie Ridge Business Park was developed in the 1990s on 180 acre of land that was divided into parcels for over a dozen facilities.
+It employs over a thousand people, of which a majority live within the city.
+The business park's major employers include Space Labs, Motion Water Sports, Technical Glass, T-Mobile, Zetec, and the King County Department of Permitting and Environmental Review.
+Philips Oral Healthcare has hundreds of employees in Snoqualmie that manufacture the Sonicare electric toothbrush.

-Currently, the city's scenic and recreational attractions are fostering the growth of a significant local tourism industry.
-Along with the Falls, the city is home to the Salish Lodge and the Northwest Railway Museum.
-The Salish Lodge sits atop Snoqualmie Falls adjacent to Puget Sound Energy's Snoqualmie Fall Park.
-The museum owns a historic depot and operates a historic tourist railway in the city.
+The city is also home to a tourism industry that developed due to the scenic and recreational attractions in the area.
+The Snoqualmie Falls and adjacent Salish Lodge are a major attraction adjacent to Puget Sound Energy's Snoqualmie Fall Park that draw 1.5 million annual visitors.
+The Northwest Railway Museum in downtown Snoqualmie owns a historic depot and operates heritage railway rides.
+The Snoqualmie Indian Tribe owns the Snoqualmie Casino, which opened in 2008 a few miles outside city center.